 It is considered to be one of the most successful creations of Sir Denys, who was awarded the Trustees Medal of the Royal Institute of British Architects in recognition of his work.

-Visit us to experience extraordinary historical and ceremonial spaces inside Lasdun’s radically modern building.
+Visit the RCP to experience extraordinary historical and ceremonial spaces inside Lasdun’s radically modern building.

 Our medicinal garden has been described as 'the most interesting garden in London', with over 1,300 plants used as medicine or which commemorate physicians.

 The current garden was created in St Andrews Place in 1965.
 From 2005 it was extensively replanted - thanks to a grant from the Wolfson Foundation - work which continues today with our dedicated team of gardeners and Garden fellows.
 The centrepiece is a huge oriental plane tree - a descendant from the famous tree on the island of Cos under which Hippocrates is said to have taught his students.